PoCInnovation/Pool2022/Software/day02/2 - ORM/Golang/README.md

 - If the employee requested is in the team of this manager, that is to say in the perimeter of access/vision of this manager.
 - If the employee is the manager's responsibility.

-**When do we need to verify this information, in other words, make a logic ?**
+**When do we need to verify this information, in other words, make a logic?**

 Your database layer is only responsible for creating, retrieving, modifying or deleting database data.
 That's said, interacting with it.</br>
 Its operation can become already very complex as your application progresses over time.